Bespoke Design · Master

 During the Master, Missoni will host students in their headquarters, located in Sumirago (VA), for field experience.
 The students will understand how collections are conceived and will have the opportunity to join Missoni’s design team and work with in-house production.
 This intensive specialization program is taught by resident teachers from the industry and international guests.
 It also features field trips to production sites renowned for yarns, material transformations and finished products.

 Lessons take place from January to September and amount to a total of 700 contact hours.
 Thereafter, there is the possibility of completing the course with an industry internship leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
-Candidates will be selected after an enrolment questionnaire, portfolio evaluation and an interview with the leading teacher of the course.
+Candidates are eligible and selected after the admission process.
 Additional prerequisites include previous studies in areas related to Fashion Design with previous courses in Knitwear or professional experience in the business.

 The Master’s in Knitwear Design will take form in the following thematic modules: